Francisco Liriano

 Francisco Liriano Casillas (born October 26, 1983) is a Dominican former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Minnesota Twins, Chicago White Sox, Pittsburgh Pirates, Toronto Blue Jays, Houston Astros, and Detroit Tigers.
-Liriano was an MLB All-Star in 2006, and is a two-time winner of the MLB Comeback Player of the Year Award (and the only player to win the award in both leagues).
+Liriano was an MLB All-Star in 2006, and is a two-time winner of the MLB Comeback Player of the Year Award; he is the only player to win the award in both leagues.

 Professional career

 San Francisco Giants

 Liriano signed with the San Francisco Giants as an international free agent in 2000.
 After the 2003 season, the Giants traded him to the Minnesota Twins, along with pitchers Joe Nathan and Boof Bonser, in exchange for catcher A. J. Pierzynski.

 Minnesota Twins

 2005

 Often compared to former teammate Johan Santana, another hard-throwing lefty, Liriano was touted as one of the "super-prospects" within the Twins organization.
 As a member of the Rochester Red Wings, Minnesota's Triple-A farm club, Liriano was awarded the 2005 International League Rookie of the Year.
 He led all minor league pitchers in strikeouts that year, with 204.
-He made his major league debut in relief on September 5, 2005 against the Texas Rangers, allowing a home run to his first batter, Gary Matthews Jr., before retiring his next three batters.
+He made his major league debut in relief on September 5, 2005, against the Texas Rangers, allowing a home run to his first batter, Gary Matthews Jr., before retiring his next three batters.
 He later joined the Twins' starting rotation and won his first game on September 30, 2005, against the Detroit Tigers.